KCisSICKnasty/SICKnasty-FO4/README.md

 	- vchgs001fo4_ncrbeasthunter
 - Click & drag (or copy/paste) all 12 files into the 1st window you opened.
 - If MO2 is open, press F5.

+**DISCORD DOWNLOADS:** *(Discord requires an account in order to join servers.
+If you don't have a Discord, you should make one.
+Especially if you want support from me for this list. ;D)*

+- Join the **Collective Modding Discord**: https://discord.gg/pF9U5FmD6w *NOTE: Apparently, there are many users clicking this Discord link and then seeking support for the list there.
+THIS LINK IS FOR DOWNLOADS ONLY!!!
+Please use the clearly labeled Support Discord link at the start of this ReadMe if you are having trouble, for the love of god...*
+- Download **M8r98a4f2's Complex Sorter 1.13-beta2** (file pinned in "complex-sorter-support" channel)
+- Drag the zip file into MO2 above "4estGimp - M8r98a4f2's Complex Item Sorter Enhancements" under "Interface" separator.
+Enable the mod.
+- Download **MCM Settings Manager - v1.3-beta2** (file pinned in "m8r-development" channel under "MCM Settings Manager")
+- Drag the zip file into MO2 below "MCM Settings Manager" under "Interface" separator.
+Enable the mod.
+- Download **MCM_Booster_v1.1-beta2** (file pinned in "m8r-docs-downloads" channel under "Downloads")
+- Drag the zip file into MO2 below "MCM Booster" under "Interface" separator.
+Enable the mod.
+- Join the support server (linked in requirements section) and download the buffout4.toml & x-cell.toml under pinned posts in sicknasty-fo4-support channel.

+**NOTE: Rename any additional download folder to include "[No Delete]" in front of their names.
+This will prevent Wabbajack from deleting them when you update the list.
+This applies to any mod you've added to the list as well.**

+**NOTE: If you are having trouble finding any of the Discord downloads, I have pinned them in my Discord server under the channel "sicknasty-fo4-support".**

 *Bethini Pie*